Welcome to my trip report on a Korean LCC - T'way!

 Like other LCCs, only a drink was served!
 No food or anything, so if you are hungry, purchase your food before your flight.
 The crew allows you to eat on board.

-Got myself a cup of orange juice!
+I chose the cup of orange juice!

 Website: 7/10 (User-friendly)